monsoonmaelstrom/book2/book2.md

 “That *was* it,” I protest.

 “No, Hazel.
 I don’t care that you killed him.
 I was trying to determine if there might be some way we could have used him to our advantage, but you killed him *before* I had the opportunity to figure it out.
-That you settled on a course of action so quickly, without discussing it with me or giving me the opportunity to weigh in on it, is what I have an issue with.”
+That you settled on a course of action so quickly, without discussing it with me or giving me the opportunity to weigh in, is what I have an issue with.”

-“I…” I begin, but I don’t know what to say to that.
+“I…” I begin, but I don’t know how to respond to that.
 I guess that could be an accurate assessment of what happened.

 “And since I was sitting in there, with more time to think about it,” Liam tells me when it’s clear I’m not continuing, “I think your assessment of the situation was correct.
-But we were *both* there Hazel.
+But we were *both* there, Hazel.
 The situation wasn’t urgent.
 You could have waited a couple of minutes for me to reach the same conclusion, or for me to suggest another idea.”

-“Okay,” I say slowly.
+“Okay,” I answer slowly.
 “That’s fair.
 But why did you hesitate when I asked if you wanted me to stay here tonight?”
 There’s more than a hint of hurt in my voice.
 Even I hear it.

 “Because I was trying to figure out the answer to your question,” he says, sliding closer to me so that his body is pressed alongside mine.
 “I just needed more than half a second to figure it out.
 Same as out on the street.”